nes-lab/shepherd/docs/user/api.md

 # API

 The shepherd API offers high level access to shepherd's functionality and forms the base for the two command line utilities.
 With the introduction of the [core-lib](https://pypi.org/project/shepherd-core/) the api was simplified and modernized with a model-based approach.
-The [pydantic](https://docs.pydantic.dev) data-models offer self-validating configurations with neutral defaults.
+The [pydantic](https://docs.pydantic.dev) data-models offer self-validating config-parameters with neutral defaults.
 Note that the API only converts local functionality on a single shepherd node.
 Use the `shepherd-herd` command line utility to orchestrate a group of shepherd nodes remotely.